emqx/emqx-docs/en_US/durability/durability_introduction.md

 :::

-### Regular Client Sessions
+### Ephemeral Client Sessions

-Regular client sessions are temporary and exist for the duration of the client's connection to EMQX.
-When a client with a regular session disconnects, all session information, including subscriptions and undelivered messages, is discarded.
+Ephemeral client sessions are temporary and exist for the duration of the client's connection to EMQX.
+When a client with an ephemeral session disconnects, all session information, including subscriptions and undelivered messages, is discarded.

 ### Persistent Client Sessions